pointfreeco/swift-tagged/README.md

 ## Features

-Tagged relies on conditional conformance to be practical: if the raw values are encodable or decodable, equatable, hashable, or comparable, the tagged values follow suit.
+Tagged relies on [conditional conformance](https://github.com/apple/swift-evolution/blob/master/proposals/0143-conditional-conformances.md) to be practical: if the raw values are encodable or decodable, equatable, hashable, comparable, or expressible by literals, the tagged values follow suit.
+This helps avoid unnecessary (and potentially dangerous) [wrapping and unwrapping](#accessing-raw-values).

 ### Equatable